 Though black treacle might be unfamiliar to Americans, the ingredient pops up everywhere in British food and cooking.
 The thick black syrup, which is essentially the British counterpart to molasses, is used in sweets such as toffee, cakes, puddings, and even some drinks.

 What Is Black Treacle?

-In 1950, the black treacle product was launched by Tate and Lyle with the treacle sold in tins similar to golden syrup ones, only with a red background instead of green.
-Today, more than a million tins leave the East London factory a year and are exported across the globe to lovers of the sweet, sticky stuff and bakers alike.
+It wasn't until 1950 that the black treacle product was launched by Tate and Lyle with the treacle sold in tins similar to golden syrup ones, only with a red background instead of green.
+Today, more than a million tins leave the East London factory a year and are exported across the globe.

 Treacle is often mentioned in the "Harry Potter" novels, as treacle tart is one of Harry's favorite puddings and sweets.
 However, older Disney fans might recall treacle tarts being used to lure children by the child catcher in Chitty Chitty Bang Bang.
 Through pop culture, treacle was exposed to a worldwide audience, many who had never heard of the sweet sticky syrup.